Male breast reduction helps to improve the appearance of the chest

 - Quote includes surgeon's fee, ICCM theatre fee, anaesthetic, compression garment and all follow-up reviews

-- Medicare Rebates available if breast gland removed
+- Medicare Rebates are available if the breast gland is removed

 Surgery is often a good option for men who suffer from swelling in the breast tissue and who have tried other treatments without success.
 If you are considering the procedure, we recommend that you are in overall good health, that you are a non-smoker and that you are at a healthy and stable weight.

-Your surgeon will explain how best to take care of your surgical wounds and you may be prescribed with medications to help relieve any pain and discomfort.
-You will need to schedule some follow-up appointments so that your surgeon can check on the progress of your recovery.
+Your surgeon will explain how best to take care of your surgical wounds to achieve minimal scarring effects, and you may be prescribed medications to help with pain relief and discomfort.
+You will need to schedule some follow-up appointments during the healing process so that your surgeon can check on the progress of your recovery.